Institutions of society examples. Social institution: concept, types, functions

 Thus, the function of childbearing will be carried out by unmarried women.

-Centers for the upbringing of children will be more involved in socialization.
+Child education centers will be more involved in socialization.

-E. Giddens notes a steady trend of weakening the regulatory function of the family in relation to sexual life, but believes that marriage and the family will remain strong institutions.
+E. Giddens notes a steady trend of weakening the regulatory function of the family in relation to sexual life, but believes that marriage and family will remain strong institutions.

-Causes of the crisis include:
+Among the causes of the crisis are:

 2) increased mobility, especially migration;